humn-ai/tf-mod-aws-aurora-secret-rotation/README.md

 ## Introduction

 The `tf-mod-aws-aurora-secret-rotation` module will create:
-* A RDS MySQL Database Secret stored in AWS Secrets Manager
+* A RDS Database Secret stored in AWS Secrets Manager
-* An AWS Lambda function with permission to rotate the MySQL secret (VPC & non-VPC enabled)
+* An AWS Lambda function with permission to rotate the Postgres/MySQL secret (VPC & non-VPC enabled)
 * The IAM roles and policies to asoociate and grant access for the Lambda function to call the AWS Secrets Manager & KMS Services
 * An AWS CloudWatch log group for the associated Lambda Function

+* Humn SRE only tested on Postgres, not with MySQL yet
+* Code logic can be found in this [repo])(https://github.com/aws-samples/aws-secrets-manager-rotation-lambdas)

 ## Pattern